SRamoras/SRamoras/README.md

 # 💫 About Me:
 Hi 👋!
-My name is Diogo and I'm a junior Full-Stack with 1 year of experience
+My name is Diogo and I'm a junior Full-Stack with 6 months of experience

 ## 🌐 Socials: